xcart/xcart-docs/_pages/kb_en/modules/square.md

 Prior to configuring the Square Payments addon in the Admin area of your X-Cart based store, you'll need to sign up for Square to get and account that provides access to Square Developer Dashboard where you'll find all the necessary data for the addon configuration in your store admin.

 1. To create an account with Square start with a regular [Square sign up](https://squareup.com/t/f_partnerships/d_partnerships/p_xcart/c_general/o_none/u_partnersite?route=signup "Square") link or use the **Start a Square account button** at [https://squareup.com/us/en](https://squareup.com/us/en "Square").
-   * You'll need specify your e-mail (will be used an an account ID), set a password and choose your business locale.
+   * You'll need specify your e-mail (will be used as an account ID), set a password and choose your business locale.
 Also it will be necessary to agree to to Square’s terms, privacy policy, and e-sign consent:
      ![square-sign-up.png]({{site.baseurl}}/attachments/ref_5kZcVsK7/square-sign-up.png)
      Click **Continue** to do further.
    * Then you'll need to fill in the form with your business details (the form and fields to fill in differ depending on a particular country requirements).
      Click **Continue** to create an account with Square.

      {% note info %}
-     If you already have an account with Square sign in to access your Square Client Dashboard.
+     If you already have an account with Square sign in to access your Square Seller Dashboard.
      {% endnote %}

 2. When the account creation is completed or when signed in you'll see your Square Seller Dashboard.
 Here you need to go to the **Apps** -> **My Apps** section to get access to your Developer Dashboard.